Extensive Guide to Big Data Application Testing

 Testing of a big data application combining operational and analytical parts comprises the validation of the app’s correct and smooth functioning (including testing event streaming and analytics workflows, a DWH and a non-relational database, the app’s complex integrations), its availability, response time, optimal resources consumption, data integrity and security.

-Note: With event-driven applications, the ‘event’ producers and consumers refer to their data schemas for interaction.
-So, while validating the integrations within an operational part of your big data app, a test engineer together with a data engineer check that data schemas are properly designed, are inter-compatible initially and remain compatible after any introduced changes.
+ScienceSoft's tip: With event-driven applications, the ‘event’ producers and consumers refer to their data schemas for interaction.
+So, while validating the integrations within an operational part of your big data app, a test engineer together with a data engineer should check that data schemas are properly designed, are inter-compatible initially and remain compatible after any introduced changes.

 To ensure the big data application’s stable performance, performance test engineers should:

 - Measure the big data app’s actual access latency, the max size of data capacity and processing capacity, response time from different geographical locations (as network throughput may alter through different regions).

 - Check the application’s handling of stress load and load spikes.

 - Validate the app’s optimal resource consumption.